Quick Answer: Best Way to Cut Rebar with Simple Tools

 👉 If you’re above ~16mm, manual cutting becomes frustrating fast.

-Best Simple Ways to Cut Rebar
+Best Simple Tools for Cutting Rebar

 Pros

-• Clean, straight cuts
+- Clean, straight cuts

-• Cheap and widely available
+- Cheap and widely available

-• Good control
+- Good control

 Cons

-• Slow
+- Slow

-• Requires effort
+- Requires effort

-Real advice:
+Real Advice

 If I were doing this at home with basic tools, I’d start here.
 It works—you just need patience.

-Bolt Cutters
+Cutting Rebar with Bolt Cutters

 Pros

-• Very fast
+- Very fast

-• Less effort (uses leverage)
+- Less effort (uses leverage)

-• Great for quick jobs
+- Great for quick jobs

 Cons

-• Can crush edges
+- Can crush edges

-• Needs large size
+- Needs large size

-Real advice:
+Real Advice

 Most people get this wrong—they use small cutters.